AMoazeni/Real-Time-Robotics/README.md

 # Simple Sense-Think-Act Loop

-This is the simple software architecture you find in most interactive device project tutorials like this [Line Following Robot](https://circuitdigest.com/microcontroller-projects/raspberry-pi-line-follower-robot) and [Obstacle Avoiding Robot](https://www.youtube.com/watch?v=coAmKyqGyeY).
+This is the simple software architecture you find in most interactive device project tutorials like this [Obstacle Avoiding Robot](https://www.youtube.com/watch?v=coAmKyqGyeY) and [Line Following Robot](https://circuitdigest.com/microcontroller-projects/raspberry-pi-line-follower-robot).
 The computer measures the distance ahead and makes small adjustments to stay on track.
 The code is run line by line, as fast as possible.

 <br></br>